 There are quite a few ways to print MTG proxies.
 Some methods use websites like MTGpress and Deckrealm to generate pre-sized downloads for you.
 However, there are also easy methods to size them yourself.
 Let’s take a look at one of the quickest ways to print MTG proxies.

 Download or open the photo editor of your choice.
 For this example, we’ll say gimp.

 Search for an image of the card you’d like to proxy.
 I recommend using Scryfall, but others will work.
 Once you’ve found the card and version you like, simply save it on your computer.

 Open gimp and pull your card image into it.
 Then resize the photo to these dimensions; width 768 and height 1070.
 This will give you a printout of the correct size while leaving enough room for you to cut it out.

 Here you will have to take the “pencil” feature and fill in the small bit of white/pixilation in each corner if you don’t want it on your final print.
 Keep in mind that the goal isn’t to be 100% passable prints.
 Therefore, I would save a minute and leave it.
 Next, save your image and print it using a color printer.

 Cut out the card image.
 Then put it on top of a basic land card and slid the land and paper card into a sleeve as you usually would.

 Making Pokemon Proxies

-Pokemon card size is exactly the same size as MTG card size.
+As mentioned, Pokemon and MTG cards are exactly the same sizes.
 So, that means that the steps mentioned directly above will work perfectly for Pokemon as well.